Christmas at Sudbury Hall

 It was not long after the Regency era that the tradition of celebrating Christmas over such a long period became less common.
 The new industrial working conditions of the Victorian era did not allow people to take as much time off work.
 Queen Victoria is also said to have felt it was too wild a holiday, so removed it from the official calendar.

-What will a Regency Christmas at Sudbury look like?
+What does a Regency Christmas at Sudbury look like?

-Our Regency Christmas will begin on December 1 and you can expect to see the Hall in its full festive glory.
+The Hall is now decked out in its full festive glory.
 From traditional greenery and foliage to twinkling lights and a little bit of handmade Sudbury specialness.
 You might see some Regency dancers twirling in the Saloon and find some traditional songs and games to join in with.
 Check our What's on page for further details.